aedeguzman/aedeguzman.github.io/README.md

 <br/>
 ![Smiling face Emoji](img/emoji-7103761_640.png)

 I used [VADER Sentiment Analysis](https://github.com/aedeguzman/aedeguzman.github.io/blob/09b4b1ac90f05597b419e31bda490f8481787470/Sentiment%20Analysis.ipynb) to analyze reviews from Amazon Fine Foods.
+In this project, I looked at the relationship between the reviews given, and their star rating.
+I  analyzed its sentiment to see if there was any correlation between a low star rating, and a bad review as well as a high star rating and a good review.

 <br/>
 ## Exploratory Data Analysis